go140point6/crypto-helpers/README.md

 # crypto-helpers
 Scripts for various crypto projects (bash)

 Note: The explorers are often behind the local blockchain.
 Running a second (or third) time shows everything OK.
+Working on checking this in the script and re-running when needed.

 Note 2: Any script that hits an explorer should be staggered slightly to avoid rate limits of said API.

-Note 3: NAV and PIVX scripts are in process of being rewritten similar to NEBL...
-NEBL should be usable now.
+Note 3: NavCoin and Neblio scripts seem to be working mostly as expected.
+PIVX is working for the fork script (mostly) but checking and monitoring stakes is being rewritten.

 NavCoin : NAV<br>
 https://navcoin.org/en<br>